moorepants/learn-multibody-dynamics/motion.rst

 We now have two equations with three unknown generalized speeds.
 We can solve for two of the generalized speeds in terms of the third.
 So we select two as dependent generalized speeds and one as an independent generalized speed.
-In general, the nonholonomic constraints are always linear in the generalized speeds.
+Because nonholonomic constraints are derived from measure numbers of velocity vectors, the nonholonomic constraints are always linear in the generalized speeds.
 If we introduce :math:`\bar{u}_s` as a vector of independent generalized speeds and :math:`\bar{u}_r` as a vector of dependent generalized speeds, the nonholonomic constraints can be written as: